-Your login (also known as a session) will expire after a certain period of inactivity, usually 20 minutes, and you will be warned a few minutes before this expiration.
+Your login (also known as a session) will expire after a certain period of inactivity, which is usually about 20 minutes.
+The system will warn you a few minutes before the expiration.
 This is done for security purposes.
 If this happens, you can always log in again.
-When you are done using the system, it is better to explicitly log out, to prevent any problems that may arise if someone uses your computer before the session expires.
+Once you are done using the system, it is better to fully log out, to prevent any problems that may arise if someone uses your computer before the session expires.